 Modules 7-8: Financial Models & Launch Prep.
-All the research and decisions come together to support the assumptions required to build the business's overall revenue and profit models.
+All the research and decisions support the assumptions required to build the business's overall revenue and profit models.
 Students make a preliminary financial plan based on projected revenues, cost of goods, and anticipated operating costs.
 Student venture teams generate a three-year projected income statement and cash flow analysis.
-Various funding sources of capital are explored, and students define how much money is needed.
+Students explore various funding sources and define how much money is needed.
 Students learn about important startup legal considerations, including intellectual property management, founder's agreements, and equity decisions.
 Recruiting and selecting team members for new ventures has challenges, especially when many skills are required but limited resources.
-This module explores strategies and tactics to bring together the right set of players that will provide the necessary expertise and core competencies needed to meet the new venture's value proposition and position the company for future growth.
+This module explores strategies and tactics to bring together the suitable players that will provide the necessary expertise and core competencies to meet the new venture's value proposition and position the company for future growth.
 The students' ventures will be explored by looking for co-founders and partners, managing family relationships, and partnering with complementary organizations.